 You can run your lab in the Cloud as I used to do so until few months ago when most of the things I needed to test was related to VMware.

-So, I bought two HP z800 workstations, two Xeon six core and 96Gb of ram each.
-I needed this resources because I was testing the automation of ESXi Host installation, and running many of then inside the ESXi hosts – nested virtualization.
+So, I bought two HP z800 workstations, with two Xeon six core and 96Gb of ram each.
+I needed this resources because I was testing the automation of ESXi Host installation itself, and running many of then inside the physical ESXi hosts – nested virtualization.
 But you won´t need this much unless you want to do the same.

 So, this is what my setup looks like:

 2x HP z800 workstation, 2xXeon six core and 96Gb of ram each.

 In fact, in the near future, I´ll move one of the workstations to another location so I´ll manage them as “separated (small) datacenters”.

 They´re running VMware ESXi trial for now, but as soon as I publish all the tests I want with vmware, I´ll switch to oVirt or maybe OpenStack.